 But if your current site isn’t functioning well, it’s been years since your last website update, or you want to rebrand your small business, you should consider launching a whole new website.

-We compiled a detailed explanation of when to get a new website here — be sure to check it out as your examine your website during spring cleaning!
+We compiled a detailed explanation of when to get a new website here — be sure to check it out as your examine your website during your online marketing spring cleaning!

 This means looking at your hard data or online analytics and measuring your ROI for all aspects of your marketing efforts — including print, radio, television, or online ads, social media campaigns, blogs and content marketing, paid search campaigns, Yellow Page listings, email marketing — if it’s a part of your marketing or advertising plan, it should be under scrutiny.